viam-labs/ble-managed/socks-forwarder/README.md

 # Custom advertised characteristic and name

 The BLE characteristic that will be advertised and discoverable via a mobile device is the `fqdn` field of the Viam cloud config at the path `/etc/viam.json`.
-It is not otherwise customizable.
+It is not otherwise customizable. **It MUST be specified or the `socks-forwarder` service will fail to start**.

 The advertised BLE name (what appears as the device name in most bluetooth discovery menus) can be specified in the first line of a file at the path `/etc/advertised_ble_name.txt`.
-It defaults to "Viam SOCKS forwarder".
+It defaults to "Viam SOCKS forwarder" and does not need to be specified.

 ## Monitoring tips